EricomSoftwareLtd/Shield/Kube/README.md

       sudo ./install-kubectl.sh
 ```

-- Update ~/.kube/config with Kubeconfig from Rancher:
+Update ~/.kube/config with Kubeconfig from Rancher:
-(Click on your Cluster, then on "Kubeconfig file" Button, Create a file named "~/.kube/config" with the content of the file)
+ - Click on your Cluster, then on "Kubeconfig file" Button, then Copy to Clipboard
+ - On your Linux machine, create a file named "~/.kube/config" with the content of the file

 Check that kubectl is configured well (client and server):

 ```bash